JanoschABR/koda-vm/README.md

 # Koda VM
-A simple Koda bytecode interpreter written in C/C++.
+A simple Koda bytecode interpreter written in C++.
 Koda is a bytecode that I came up with myself and it isn't properly defined yet.

 Some example Koda code can be found in `bytecode.bin`.